bershawi/Django_Twitter/README.md

 6. Make migrations with: ```python manage.py makemigrations``` and then ```python manage.py migrate```.

 7. Run app localy with: ```python manage.py runserver```.

-## Certificate
-This project is officialy certified by Bershawi